toluola/Store-Manager/README.md

 # Store-Manager
 Store Manager is an Andela boot camp project.
+A javascript project.